 Whoever created the offensive content at issue is your primary target.
 Successfully suing the content creator is often the only means by which removal from websites and Internet search result indexes can be accomplished.

-But ascertaining the identity of an online defamer is quite often not an easy or straight-forward process.
+But identifying an anonymous poster is quite often not an easy or straight-forward process.
 Not everyone posts nasty and false attacks under their actual Facebook or Twitter accounts, or any easily identifiable moniker.
 Sometimes you have to use the legal process just to “unmask” and identify the anonymous attacker you need to sue.

 Known v.
 Unknown (Anonymous) Defendants